When is HWS Open?

 How do students comply with the University’s measles requirement?

-Students must complete and submit a proof of immunity form.
-Language translations of this document are available on our Downloadable Forms page.
+Students must complete and submit proof of immunity.
+The relevant forms are available on our Forms page.

 Do students need to get a meningitis vaccine?